 You have plenty of options when it comes to beaches and snorkeling spots in the province of Cebu.
 One of the places to put on top of your travel destinations’ list is Malapascua.
 You can rent a boat to take you to the best spots to snorkel in; the boatman will know where to take you.
 Some of the places that your guide may take you during your trip include the coral garden, Los Bambos, and Guimbitayan.
 You’ll see various corals in different colors and shapes, a shipwreck, and several fish species.

 If you’ve heard of the sardine run or seen photos online, then you must already know about Pescador Island.
 As the cliché goes, seeing is believing; you’d have to see and experience thousands and thousands of sardines swimming about and forming what looks like a tornado underwater.
 Pictures don’t do justice to the workings of nature.
 One of the beaches in Moalboal that provides you with relatively easy access to the sardine run is Panagsama Beach.
 If you have more time and a bigger budget, you can travel to Pescador Island to see more sardines and other types of fish, colorful corals, anemones, and even a friendly neighborhood turtle.

 Apo Island, Negros Oriental

 Apo Island is one of the treasures of the province; it has a bucolic setting, with swaying trees, a beautiful beachscape, and a spectacular underwater ecosystem.
 This destination takes time to get to as you’d have to take a bus or jeep to the port where boats are waiting for passengers going to Apo Island.
-However, the time you spend on the road and sea is worth it because of the things you’ll see and experience.
+However, the time you spend on the road and the sea is worth it because of the things you’ll see and experience.
 Dumaguete is the usual base for the trip to Apo Island.